KaiSorensen/Dawn/README.md

  * Language: Java

 ## Overview
-  Dawn implements the most basic neural network, trained to recognize single handwritten digits from the standard Mnist dataset.
+  Dawn is a ground-up implementation of a basic neural network trained to recognize single handwritten digits from the standard Mnist dataset.
   It can correctly identify about 95% of data within the dataset that it hasn't seen before.
 This project also inludes a GUI to see exactly what digit it's identifying, and how confident it is.